Korean firm plans $2.5B in new solar panel plants in Georgia

-The company also announced a third phase of its Dalton plant, already the largest maker of solar panels in the Western Hemisphere.
-Qcells will add nearly 500 jobs in Dalton, raising employment above 1,500 once all expansions are complete there.
+Qcells, a unit of Hanwha Solutions, projects it will supply about 30% of total U.S. solar panel demand by 2027, including making solar panel components usually manufactured outside the United States.

-“We are seeking to further expand our low-carbon solar investments as we lead the industry towards fully American-made clean energy solutions,” Qcells CEO Justin Lee said in a statement.
+“As demand for clean energy continues to grow nationally, we’re ready to put thousands of people to work creating fully American made and sustainable solar solutions, from raw material to finished panels,” Qcells CEO Justin Lee said in a statement.

-Democratic President Joe Biden described the announcement as “a win for workers, consumers, and our climate,” saying in a statement that it would provide good jobs, reduce American reliance on other countries for solar components, lower the cost of solar panels and help lower carbon emissions.
+President Joe Biden described the announcement as “a win for workers, consumers, and our climate,” with the Democrat saying in a statement that it would provide good jobs, reduce American reliance on other countries for solar components, lower the cost of solar panels and help lower carbon emissions.

-The Cartersville plant will fulfill one of the aims of the climate change and health care bill that Biden signed in August.
+A new $2.31 billion plant in Cartersville, about 35 miles (55 kilometers) northwest of Atlanta, will hire 2,000 workers and fulfill one of the aims of the climate change and health care law that Biden signed in August.

-It included provisions from Georgia Sens.
-Jon Ossoff and Raphael Warnock, both Democrats, allowing companies making the components used in solar panels to claim tax credits.
+The law included provisions from Georgia Sens.
+Jon Ossoff and Raphael Warnock, both Democrats, allowing companies to claim tax credits for making solar panel parts.

-The Cartersville plant will assemble solar panels, silicon ingots and wafers as well as solar cells.
+The Cartersville plant will make silicon ingots and wafers and solar cells — key ingredients in a solar panel.
 The company will use polysilicon made at an REC Silicon plant in Moses Lake, Washington.
 Hanwha last year bought 21% of REC, whose shares are listed in Norway.
+The company also signed a deal seeking silicon metal from a Ferroglobe refinery in Alloy, West Virginia.

 Brian Deese, director of Biden’s National Economic Council, said such supply-chain integration will help break China’s stranglehold on solar panel components and untie knots in overseas supply chains.